dpsanders/intermediate_julia/README.md

 # Invitation to Intermediate Julia

-Material for a 3-hour workshop **Invitation to Intermediate Julia** at JuliaCon 2016.
+Material for a 3-hour workshop **Invitation to Intermediate Julia**, presented at JuliaCon 2016.
+The video is available [here](https://www.youtube.com/watch?v=rAxzR7lMGDM).

 This follows on from my 4-hour workshop [**Invitation to Julia**](https://github.com/dpsanders/invitation_to_julia) at JuliaCon 2015.